 Legal Methods for Division

 Courts generally support agreements that satisfy both parties.
 Two legal methods for dividing personal property are The Lawyer’s Method and The Retired Judge’s Method which both focus on fairness.
-These methods ensure big ticket or high value items are divided evenly.
-If spouses disagree on what’s theirs, negotiations can be arranged so each spouse feels the outcome is fair.
+These methods ensure an even division of high-value items.
+If spouses disagree on ownership, they can negotiate to reach a fair outcome for both.

 If high value items like jewelry are involved, third-party assessments may be needed to determine their significant value.
 Working with a lawyer can improve your bargaining position and result in an equitable share of marital assets.
 Legal methods create structure and reduce the chance of big disputes.